Katze hat Entzündung im Maul

 Diagnosis of inflammation in the mouth

 To make an unequivocal diagnosis of gingivitis, stomatitis and periodontitis, the veterinarian must first determine the possible causes of the inflammatory symptoms and pain.
-To do this, the doctor will Vaccination status Ask your cat and if necessary Blood tests and examinations to find out whether a viral disease is present.
+To do this, the doctor will examine the vaccination status Ask your cat and if necessary blood tests and examinations to find out whether a viral disease is present.
 A detailed examination of the oral cavity is usually only possible under anesthesia, as the procedure is otherwise very unpleasant for your cat and the veterinarian cannot reach all parts of the mouth.

 Under certain circumstances, a X-ray examination required to obtain an accurate picture of the jaw and possible breakthroughs in the case of periodontitis.
 An examination of the entire body can also be important to determine or rule out underlying organ diseases or tumors.